KSAH-42/RabbitOM/README.md

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/HIK.Settings.png)

-# RabbitOM.NodeShell used to receive packet and run scripts triggered by rtsp events
+# RabbitOM.NodeShell used to receive packet and run scripts triggered by the rtsp client events

 This process is used to receive packets from a rtsp source (ip camera,recorder, etc...) and interact with the shell.
-You can configure the application edit a yaml file (Parse by YamlDotNet) to run scripts triggered by the rtsp client events, and for instance the process can monitor a rtsp stream.
-For instance, the when the communication back with a camera you can run curl to post a command to a web api.
+You can configure the application edit a yaml file (Parse by YamlDotNet) to run scripts triggered by the rtsp client events.
+For instance, when the communication back with a camera you can use curl.
-The file below tells to application to trigger powershell command in order logs the activity in to a file.
+Here in this example, the application will used powershell to logs the activity of the communication.

 ~~~~YML